onearth00/RoboND-Follow-me/REAdME.md

 I will walk through architecture of the constructed model, followed by training, results and thoughts on further improvement.

 ## Neural network architecture <!-- omit in toc -->
 A fully convolutional network (FCN) is an DNN model for end-to-end, pixels-to-pixels semantic segmentation.
+It

 - encoder
     ```python